HlabirwaM/HomeLoan-Automation/README.md

 Categorical missing values were imputed using the mode, while numerical missing values were imputed using the median.
 This approach ensures that the most frequent category replaces missing categorical data, maintaining the mode's integrity, and the median imputation prevents the influence of outliers on numerical data.
 These imputation methods preserve the dataset's distribution and prevent the loss of valuable information, making the data ready for algorithms such as Decision Trees, which can handle outliers and varying scales without requiring normalization or standardization.

+### Handling Outliers Using the Boxplot Method

+Outliers were identified and handled using the boxplot method.
+Boxplots are a graphical representation of data that highlight the distribution and identify extreme values or outliers.
+In this process, outliers were detected as points lying outside 1.5 times the interquartile range (IQR) from the first and third quartiles.
+Handling outliers is essential because they can skew the results of the analysis and negatively impact the performance of machine learning models.
+By addressing outliers—either by capping their values at acceptable limits or by treating them separately—we ensure that the data is more representative of the typical values and improve the model's robustness and accuracy.

 #### Standardization of Quantitative Variables

 Standardization was applied to transform the quantitative variables to the same scale.
 This step was essential for algorithms like K-Nearest Neighbors (K-NN) and Support Vector Machines (SVM), which are sensitive to the ranges of data.
 Standardizing the variables ensures that each feature contributes equally to the model, preventing features with larger scales from dominating the analysis.